hasmanydevelopers/dust_assets/README.md

 # dust.js for the Rails asset pipeline

 First of all!
-The credits goes to [handlebars_assets](http://github.com/leshill/handlebars_assets/).
+The credits goes to [handlebars_assets](http://github.com/leshill/handlebars_assets/) we used this gem as a base for `dust_assets`.
-`dust_assets` allows you to use dust.js templates within Rails applications.
+The `dust_assets` gem allows you to use dust.js templates within Rails applications.

 ## dust.js